cpmeister/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 ## Troubleshooting

 Turn on DEBUG or TRACE logging for `org.openhab.binding.insteon`.
-See [logging in OpenHAB](https://www.openhab.org/docs/administration/logging.html) for more info.
+See [logging in openHAB](https://www.openhab.org/docs/administration/logging.html) for more info.

 ### Device Permissions / Linux Device Locks

 When openHAB is running as a non-root user (Linux/OSX) it is important to ensure it has write access not just to the PLM device, but to the os lock directory.
 Under openSUSE this is `/run/lock` and is managed by the **lock** group.

-Example commands to grant OpenHAB access (adjust for your distribution):
+Example commands to grant openHAB access (adjust for your distribution):

 ````
 usermod -a -G dialout openhab
 usermod -a -G lock openhab
 ````

-Insufficient access to the lock directory will result in OpenHAB failing to access the device, even if the device itself is writable.
+Insufficient access to the lock directory will result in openHAB failing to access the device, even if the device itself is writable.

 ### Adding new device types (using existing device features)